huydd79/conjur-ocp.local-lab/README.md

 ./05.running-cityapp-secretless.sh
 ```

-In k8s dashboard's GUI, checking for sidecar's log in secretless pod, the detail of conjur jwt authentication and secret pushing will be shown as below
+In Openshift dashboard's GUI, checking for sidecar's log in secretless pod, the detail of conjur jwt authentication and secret pushing will be shown as below
 ```
 2022/11/21 01:02:02 Secretless v1.7.14-552c75c8 starting up...
 2022/11/21 01:02:02 Initializing health check on :5335...